Full Moon (novel): Publication history

 The first US edition dust jacket was illustrated by Paul Galdone.
 Illustrations by Galdone were included throughout the novel.
 The first UK edition dust jacket was illustrated by Frank Ford.

 A condensed version of the story was published in Liberty (US) in November 1947, illustrated by Wallace Morgan.

+Reception

+Wodehouse biographer Richard Usborne wrote, "This novel is too episodic for comfort, and unevenly paced.
+In patches Gally, its real hero, acts and talks more like Lord Ickenham than himself.
+'Spreading sweetness and light' is Lord Ickenham's specific role, but here, Wodehouse, seeming to forget, applies these words to Gally.
+It strikes an odd note."

 Adaptations

 The book was adapted as a radio drama by Douglas Young for BBC Radio 4.
 The radio drama first aired in four parts in April 1999, featuring Giles Havergal as both Lord Emsworth and Lady Hermione Wedge, Paul Birchard as Tipton Plimsoll, Alexander Morton as Colonel Wedge, Lucy Paterson as Veronica Wedge, Matthew Whittle as both Freddie Threepwood and Pott the pig man, Gerda Stevenson as Prudence Garland, Simon Tait as both Bill Lister and the Empress of Blandings, and Derwent Watson as both Galahad Threepwood and Beach.